danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 [^master]: This has been discussed in Chapter 1, "Getting Started."

 [^Andersen]: Peter Bogh Andersen suggests a semiotic framework to study computer systems as sign-vehicles in order to understand how signs are produced and interpreted.
 The framework emphasizes the combination of formal/technical structures and non-formal/interpretable signs which is relevant to this chapter, see Peter Bogh Andersen, "Computer Semiotics," *Scandinavian Journal of Information Systems* 4, no.1, (1992): 1, <https://aisel.aisnet.org/sjis/vol4/iss1/1/>.

+[^berlant]: Lauren Berlant and Michael Warner, “Guest Column: What Does Queer Theory Teach Us about X,” *PMLA* 110, no. 3, (May 1995): 343–49.